Audit Trail

 Pinchy logs events across six categories.
 Every entry includes a timestamp, the actor (user or system), and a cryptographic signature.

-Every tool an agent uses: file reads, shell commands, web requests.
+Every tool an agent uses: file reads and writes, Odoo and email operations, and web requests.
 The log includes the tool name, parameters, and result.
 If an agent tries to use a tool that's not in its allow-list, that gets logged too.

 Successful logins, failed attempts, password resets.
 You see who accessed the platform and when.
 Failed login attempts are logged with the attempted email for security monitoring.